CraigMason19/Obsidian-Tech-Vault/Languages/Python/Python.md

 ---
 ## Docstrings

-A string in a class / module / function / method
+A string in a class / module / function / method explaining how it works

-**Function / method level**
+#### Function / method level

 ```python
 def unique_notes_in_chord(*args):
 """